Guillermo Falasca

-Guillermo Falasca Fernández (born October 24, 1977) is a Spanish volleyball player born in Argentina.
+Guillermo Falasca Fernández (born 24 October 1977) is a Spanish volleyball coach and former player born in Argentina.
 Falasca became topscorer and best server at the 2005 European League, in which Spain ended up in third place in the overall-rankings.

 And he was a member of South Korean Gumi LIG Insurance Greaters in the V-League 2007–08 season.
 A resident of Málaga he was a member of the Men's National Team that won the 2007 European title in Moscow, Russia.

-He has two daughters, Alessia Falasca (2006) and Martina Falasca (2010).
+He has two daughters: Alessia Falasca (born 2006) and Martina Falasca (born 2010).